Kaveri River water dispute: 2003–2006

 This period did not see any major flare up in the dispute even though the summer of 2003 saw a dry spell in both states.
 The monsoons in 2004, 2005 and 2006 was quite copious and this helped a great deal in keeping the tempers calm.
 While the last 3 or 4 years have been relatively quiet as far as jingoistic voices are concerned, a flurry of development has been afoot in the courts.

 The term of the tribunal was initially set to expire in August 2005.
 However, in the light of the many arguments the court was yet to hear, the tribunal filed a request for extension of its term.
 The extension was granted and the tribunal's term was extended for another year until September 2006.
 Early in 2006, a major controversy erupted over the 'Assessor's report' that was apparently 'leaked' to the press.
 The report had suggested a decision which Karnataka summarily rejected.
 Another major controversy erupted when just a couple of months before the September 2006 deadline, the tribunal recommended the formation of another expert committee to study the 'ground realities' yet again.
 This was unanimously and vehemently opposed by all the four states party to the dispute.
 The states contended that this move would further delay a judgement which has already been 16 years in the making.

 More than the disapproval of all the four states of the new expert committee that was proposed, the proposal turned out to be a major embarrassment for the tribunal.
 This was because, not only were the four states opposed to it even the Chief Judge of the tribunal was opposed to it.
 However the other two assistant judges on 3-man adjudication team, overruled the opinion of the main Judge.
 And all this was done in a packed courtroom and this led to petty bickering and heated arguments between the three judges in the packed courtroom.
 This left everyone in the courtroom shocked and the Tamil Nadu counsel was moved to remark that it was embarrassing that the judges probably needed help settling their own disputes before adjudicating on the dispute at hand.
 Nonetheless, the new expert committee was formed and carried out further assessments.
-Subsequently, the extended deadline of the tribunal also passed and the tribunal was given yet another extension.
+The extended deadline of the tribunal also passed and the tribunal was given yet another extension.